OldManDoug/Past-Year-Answer/2024-JAN/answer.md

 8-N, N=3 8-3 = 5 BIT is for Host   Useable host: 2^5 -2 = 30 useable hosts

 d.
 192.168.8.9 is broadcast yes or no? --> NO/yes = 1m, find the broadcast address then compare with the question's question +2m !
 Answer:  NO because the broadcast address is the LAST IP in a subnet/ network.
-The last IP adddress for the network is 192.168.8.31. therefore 192.168.8.31 is the actual broadcast address, not 192.168.8.9 .
+The last IP address for the network is 192.168.8.31. therefore 192.168.8.31 is the actual broadcast address, not 192.168.8.9 .

-3b. ( VLSM) - cant make table here
+3b.
+(VLSM) - cant make table here
-P ADD: C = 192.168.10.0/24 (CLASS C)
+192.168.10.0/24 (CLASS C)
 Branch Name / WAN Link
 Prefix length(/X)
 Subnet Address